Master Vendor List: A Step-by-Step Guide for Excel - Track, Manage, and Organize Vendor Information

 How to Create and Manage a Master Vendor List in Notion

-The first step in creating a master vendor list in Notion is setting up a vendor database.
-Notion lets you create customizable databases that make tracking and organizing vendor information simple.
-Here's how to set up a vendor database:
+The first step in creating your master vendor list in Notion is setting up a vendor database.
+Notion allows you to create customizable databases that make tracking and organizing vendor information simple.
+Here’s how to set up your vendor database:

-- Create a new page in Notion and choose "Table" as the page type.
+- Create a new page in Notion and choose the "Table" option.

-- Click on + Add a property to create relevant properties for your vendor list.
-Common properties include Vendor Name, Contact Person, Email, Phone Number, Address, Products/Services, Contract Expiry Date, Notes, etc. Customize these properties based on your specific requirements.
+- Click on + Add a property to create fields relevant to your vendor list.
+Common properties include Vendor Name, Contact Person, Email, Phone Number, Address, Products/Services, Contract Expiry Date, and Notes.
+Feel free to customize these properties based on your unique requirements.

 - Populate the table by adding new rows and filling in the required vendor details.